graphitemaster/breaking_the_physical_limits_of_fonts/README.md

 ![](font-scale.png)

 Which works out to exactly `36x5` pixels in size.
 The PNG is also `4bpp`, since it also has an alpha channel, but we will be ignoring that.
 Assuming we store each pixel as `RGB`, we'd need exactly `36*5*3` bytes, or `540` bytes to represent this as a bitmap.
-That's actually surprsingly good already, since the PNG itself is actually:
+That's actually surprisingly good already, since the PNG itself is actually:
 ```
 # wc -c < font.png
 15118